peck94/linode-blog/_posts/2017-05-23-insurance.md

 has a single associated cost of repair $$c_i$$ which does not vary by person.

 We now want to organise insurance for each of these $$n$$ people, like an insurance company.
-Let the cost of running the company be given by $$d$$.
 The basic question is this:

 >How much do we charge each person in yearly premiums so that the company makes a profit?